 Therefore, there’s a challenge in motivation because you need to work on the higher levels of the hierarchy of motivation, as Maslow’s described.

 So, in IT, you can’t easily motivate people, just by promising higher salaries and making a beautiful office.

 They want challenges, responsibilities, and a productive working environment.

-So, you need to explain how you will tap into the self-esteem of this person.
-How will you motivate him or her by delegating responsibilities?
+So, you need to explain how you will tap into the self-esteem of this person, and how you will motivate him or her by delegating responsibilities.

 How to Answer Behavioral and Situational Questions

 There’s a set of completely different questions you should be ready for.

 This video explains how a project manager should answer situational questions.

 This type of question tests your ability to solve problems, collect requirements, and critical thinking.